tiagocoutinho/linuxpy/docs/index.md

 Human friendly interface to linux subsystems using python.

-Provides python access to several linux subsystems like V4L2 and input
+Provides python access to several linux subsystems like V4L2, input and MIDI.

+There is experimental, incomplete and unstable access to USB.

 Only works on python >= 3.9.